All Episodes

 Because the independent counsel wanted to get Vice President Cheney.

-You know, I I had this story that came out about me not that long ago, and I never verified it.
+You know, I had this story that came out about me not that long ago, and I never verified it.

-That well, I might have been unmasked and surveilled.
+Well, I might have been unmasked and surveilled.

-They said, Well, number one, you're a journalist, number two, these are lawyers.
+They said, well, number one, you're a journalist.

-And I said, Well, no, no, no.
+And I said, well, no, no, no.

 We can't.